playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 export class AppModule {}
 ```

-Now, we can create a new instance of a class called `FormControl` to act as an form item that we can then bind to a `[formControl]` in order to have two-way event and value input sync.
+Now, we can create a new instance of a class called `FormControl` to act as a form item that we can then bind to a `[formControl]` in order to have two-way event and value input sync.

 ```typescript {0,6,12}
 import { FormControl } from '@angular/forms';